DC801/BM-Badge/SD_Card/MAGE/README.md

 #### Assigning Animations

-Animations are assigned to an animation type (idle, walk, etc.) and a cardinal direction (north, east, etc.) elsewhere; this cannot be done with Tiled.
+For character entities, animations are assigned to an animation type (idle, walk, etc.) and a cardinal direction (north, east, etc.) elsewhere; this cannot be done with Tiled.
 The [MGE encoder](#mge-encoder) can help you assign animations to character entities, or you can do it [by hand](#animations).

 ### Map Tile Collisions